 I am always looking to craft meals with ingredients I already have in my fridge and cupboards.
 There’s nothing worse than wanting to make something yummy and finding you need to run out to the supermarket to grab a few essential ingredients.
-This toddler carbonara uses greek yoghurt, something I always have in; chorizo, another staple in our fridge and spinach (although this can easily be switched for finely grated courgettes).
-My favourite part of this recipe?
+This carbonara for toddlers uses greek yoghurt: something I always have in; chorizo, another staple in our fridge, and spinach (although this can easily be switched for finely grated courgettes).
+My favourite part of this carbonara recipe for kids?
 It can be knocked up in about fifteen minutes, making it an idea lunch or quick supper if, like me, you are a working mum who doesn’t get in until late.

 - 200g pasta

 - 75g chorizo, finely sliced and cubed

 - 30g grated cheese (Parmesan, or finely grated cheddar)